Skip to Main Content

 Business lines of credit typically have higher interest rates than business loans, come with lower borrowing limits and have shorter repayment periods.
 But the best business lines of credit can be easier to qualify for and can better fit small business owners looking for ways to manage their cash flow.

-Here’s a look at the types of business lines of credit and what they can be used for.
+Here’s a look at the types of lines of credit you can get and what they can be used for.

 Different types of credit lines for businesses